 In the first stanza, we are introduced to the poet, in the first person, ‘I’.
 He is leaning on a gate in a little wood – it’s traditionally a thinking pose, and the poem conveys his thoughts and feelings.
 The bitter hopelessness of a cold winter’s evening is stressed by the imagery: ‘Frost’, ‘spectre-gray’, ‘dregs’, desolate’, ‘weakening’, ‘broken’ and ‘haunted’ are unified and strengthened by their suggestions of cold, weakness, and death or ghostliness.

 There are plenty of heavy, gloomy ‘g’ sounds: ‘gate’, ‘gray’, ‘dregs’, and equally heavy ‘d’ sounds: ‘dregs’, ‘desolate’ and ‘day’.
 Even day, which might be cheering, is described as ‘desolate’ and having a ‘weakening eye’.
 The only color left in the ‘darkling’ daylight is gray.
-There is a tiny whisper of sound in the repeated slight ‘s’ sounds of coppice, spectre, dregs and desolate.
+There is a tiny whisper of sound in the repeated slight ‘s’ sounds of coppice, spectre, dregs, and desolate.
 ‘Frost’ and ‘Winter’ have capital letters as if their presence is the most important.

 The ‘strings of broken lyres’ is a classic image of disharmony, and perhaps points to a lack of joy in the poet’s vision of life.
 Even the people who have gone home to the warmth of their fires seem to have assumed a ghostly quality, ‘all mankind that haunted nigh’.